auth0/docs/articles/extensions/realtime-webtask-logs.md

 To clear the logs and start fresh select the red _CLEAR CONSOLE_ button at the bottom right.

-## Best practices for secure logging
+## Secure logging

 Because the Webtask Logs extension uses the users request, logging sensitive information is a concern of which you should be mindful.

 For example, your custom database scripts work with the `user` object extensively.
 The `user` object may contain sensitive information, and logging the complete object may lead to its disclosure to the Webtask Logs extension.

 Obviously, Auth0 strongly discourages such practices.
-These actions could lead to the disclosure of your users' sensitive information. **We caution you to be aware of the objects that you log and whether your logs include sensitive information that should not be publicly available.**
+These actions could lead to the disclosure of your users' sensitive information. **We caution you to be aware of the objects that you log and to ensure sensitive information is not logged**

 ## Debugging rules